psu-arts-arch/tutorial/README.md

-# Course development with Gitbook
+# Gitbook Course Development: Getting Started

 A beginner's guide to course and materials development with Gitbook.